nojhan/colout/README.md

   Print the names of all available colors, styles, themes and palettes.

 * `-s`, `--source`:
-  Interpret PATTERN as a source code readable by the Pygments library.
-If the first letter of PATTERN is upper case, use the 256 colors mode, if it is lower case, use the 8 colors mode.
+  Interpret PATTERN as source code readable by the Pygments library.
+If the first letter of PATTERN is upper case, use the 256 color mode, if it is lower case, use the 8 colors mode.
-  In 256 colors, interpret COLOR as a Pygments style (e.g. "default").
+  In 256 color mode, interpret COLOR as a Pygments style (e.g. "default").

 * `--debug`:
   Debug mode: print what's going on internally, if you want to check what features are available.